Concrete barriers installed along West Street bike path

 Critics say that the installation could be costly, time-consuming and would simply push terrorists to look at other options to carry out attacks.
 Opponents also characterized the notion as a misguided “one-size-fits-all” measure.

-Sarle said the Department of Transportation coordinates closely with police on the placement of bollards.
-The agency relies on the Police Department to identify locations and types of barriers needed at each space.
+Sarle said the DOT coordinates closely with police on the placement of bollards.
+The agency relies on the NYPD to identify locations and types of barriers needed at each space.
 The DOT then reviews the areas and provides feedback regarding Americans with Disabilities Act requirements and pedestrian flow.
 Generally, the two agencies work with property owners to install bollards as building security measures, which result in most of the bollards seen around the city, according to DOT testimony at a June 2017 hearing on the bill.

 But council members and advocates believe the city needs to begin budgeting for such bollards annually, as part of a more detailed plan for the city’s congested centers.

-“We can’t always anticipate or predict when or where these attacks will occur, but there’s a lot we can do to prevent them from happening again,” said “We owe it to the victims of Tuesday’s tragedy.
+“We can’t always anticipate or predict when or where these attacks will occur, but there’s a lot we can do to prevent them from happening again,” said Paul Steely White, executive director at Transportation Alternatives.
+“We owe it to the victims of Tuesday’s tragedy.
 We owe it to ourselves as a free and livable city.
 The solution here is not to retreat from public space, but to better protect and enshrine our public spaces.”

 Comments